 Secured debts, like a car loan are backed up by collateral, which are assets that can be seized to pay off debt.
 If the deceased person had an auto loan, the bills must continue to be paid or else the lender could repossess the car.
 The same goes for a home loan or mortgage.
 The executor must continue making payments while the estate affairs are being settled.

 To determine how your assets and belongings in the estate are distributed after your death, you need a will or trust.
-Both documents can be created with the Policygenius app.

 If the deceased person is heavily in debt, at the discretion of the executor and depending on the terms of the will, some of the deceased’s assets may need to be sold off to pay creditors.
 The executor must pay all debts before any assets can be distributed to future heirs.

-Unsecured debt, like personal loans and credit cards, does not have any collateral backing it.
+Unsecured debt, like personal loans and credit card debt, does not have any collateral backing it.
 If the estate runs out of money before all debts are paid, then it will likely be very hard for the lenders of unsecured debt (like a credit card company) to recoup this money.
 In this case, the debt will die off with the deceased.

 Federal student loans are forgiven, or discharged, if the student dies.
 Private student loans may also be forgiven at death, but many private lenders do not offer this type of forgiveness.
 In both cases, student loan debt will pass on to co-signer if there is one.

 Is your family responsible for your debt when you die?